Vendi Novelty Scores for Out-of-Distribution Detection: Experiments

-\textbf{Hyperparameter Selection.} MSP, FDBD, NCI, and RMDS++ are all hyperparameter-free methods and do not require tuning.
+\textbf{Hyperparameter Selection.} MSP, FDBD, and RMDS++ are all hyperparameter-free methods and do not require tuning.
 For all other methods, we follow prior work \citep{liu2025detecting} and the OpenOOD benchmark to automatically select hyperparameters.
-Specifically, we construct a validation set consisting of ID samples from the training data mixed with synthetic OOD Gaussian noise images, where each pixel is sampled from $\mathcal{N}(0,1)$.
-This protocol provides a proxy for selecting hyperparameters without access to real OOD data
+Specifically, we construct a validation set consisting of ID samples from the training data mixed with synthetic OOD Gaussian noise images, where each pixel is sampled independently from $\mathcal{N}(0,1)$.
+This protocol provides a proxy for selecting hyperparameters without access to real OOD data.

-VNS introduces three hyperparameters: $K$, the number of classes in Equation \ref{eq:aggregate}, $\gamma$, the probability exponent in Equation \ref{eq:aggregate}, and $g$, an indicator variable for if the global density correction should be applied.
-For $K$, we sweep over $\{|C|/100, |C|/40, |C|/20, |C|/10\}$, and for $\gamma$, we search over $\{0.1, 0.5, 1., 2.\}$.
-The hyperparameter triplet $(\gamma, K, g)$ with the highest AUROC on the validation set is chosen.
+VNS introduces three hyperparameters: $K$, the number of classes in Equation \ref{eq:aggregate}, $\gamma$, the probability exponent in Equation \ref{eq:aggregate}, and $g$, a binary variable for if the global density correction should be applied.
+For $K$, we sweep over $\{|C|/100, |C|/40, |C|/20, |C|/10\}$, for $\gamma$, we search over $\{0.1, 0.5, 1., 2.\}$ and for $g$, we search over $\{0,1\}$.
+We use the hyperparameter triplet $(\gamma, K, g)$ with the highest AUROC on the validation set.

 \textbf{Evaluation Metrics.} We mix each OOD test set with the ID test set, and ask each postprocessor to compute an ID confidence score.
 Using the scores computed from each method, we compute (1) False Positive Rate under a true positive rate of 95\% (FPR@95) and (2) Area under the ROC curve (AUROC), which measures the probability that a randomly chosen ID sample is deemed less novel than a randomly chosen OOD sample.